sumo47/kotlin_learning/README.md

 * `asFlow()` - is use to convert list to flow
 * `measureTimeMillis` - is use to measure time of execution of code
 * `buffer` - is use to remove bottleneck
+* if we emit in main thread and want to collect another thread , - it will gives error - to overcome it we use `FlowOn`
+*